 - Launch citizen wealth funds where the people have a direct input into which projects are financed.

 - Ensure broad and diverse stakeholder representation on the boards of private financial firms.
-For example, include employee, customer, pensioner and citizen representatives.
+For example, include employee, customer, pensioner and citizen representatives and gender diversity.

-- Transform the institutions we already have including an end to TBTF by shrinking and breaking up Systemically Important Financial Institutions (SIFIs)
+- Bring an end to Too-Big-To-Fail by shrinking and breaking up Systemically Important Financial Institutions (SIFIs).